CloudSihmar/introduction-to-kubernetes/Autoscaling.md

 **Resources:**

 > - Kubernetes Documentation - https://kubernetes.io/docs/home/
-> - Kubernetes in Action - Marko Lukša
+> - Kubernetes in Action - Marko Lukša - Manning Publications
-> - Kubernetes Fundamentals (LFS258) - The Linux Foundation
+> - Kubernetes Fundamentals (LFS258) - Timothy Serewicz - The Linux Foundation
-> - Kubernetes for Developers (LFD259) - The Linux Foundation
+> - Kubernetes for Developers (LFD259) - Timothy Serewicz - The Linux Foundation
+> - Certified Kubernetes Application Developer (CKAD) Study Guide - Benjamin Muschko - O'Reilly Media
 > - Getting Started with Kubernetes - Sander van Vugt - Addison-Wesley Professional

-**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial purposes.
+**LEGAL NOTICE: This document is created for educational purposes, and it can not be used for any commercial intentions.
 If you find this document useful in any means please support the original authors for ethical reasons.**

 [Return to the README page.](README.md)

-## Autoscaling
+# Autoscaling

 In the autoscaling group we find the Horizontal Pod Autoscalers (HPA).
 This is a stable resource.
 HPAs automatically scale Replication Controllers, ReplicaSets, or Deployments based on a target of 50% CPU usage by default.
 The usage is checked by the kubelet every 30 seconds, and retrieved by the Metrics Server API call every minute.
 HPA checks with the Metrics Server every 30 seconds.
 Should a Pod be added or removed, HPA waits 180 seconds before further action.